PetSafe travel planning, considerations and risks

 - Ensure that no other medical procedures are performed on the puppy within three days of transport.

-PetSafe transports animals on our aircraft in pressurized, ventilated and climate-controlled compartments, and our staff is trained to handle animals with the utmost care.
+PetSafe transports pets on our aircraft in pressurized, ventilated and climate-controlled compartments, and our staff is trained to handle pets with the utmost care.
 However, your pet will be seeing new people, experiencing different environments and in many cases will be confined to a crate for a longer time than ever before.
-In addition, certain breed and behavioral characteristics may adversely affect animals and add to their stress during travel.
-Our team’s highest priority is ensuring your pet’s safety, comfort and well-being throughout its journey.
+In addition, certain breed and behavioral characteristics may adversely affect pets and add to their stress during travel.
+Our team's highest priority is ensuring your pet's safety, comfort and well-being throughout its journey.

 Age of your pet